This module consists of a mix of high-level, core, low-level and

 Calculates the amplitude and direction vector of the incident plane wave

-based on the input Euler angles (α, β, γ).
+based on the input Euler angles (\(\alpha,

-and inc_ampl
+\beta, \gamma\)). inc_dirn and inc_ampl

-the wavevector and amplitude of the incident electric field in cartesian
+are vectors containing the wavevector and amplitude of the incident

-coordinates, respectively. inc
+electric field in cartesian coordinates, respectively. inc

-polarisation type and Euler angles of the incidence direction.
+is a vector consisting of polarisation type and Euler angles of the

 calcStokesScaVec(sca_angles, inc2, ncut, wavelen, ehost, geometry, scheme, tfiles_, escat_, nselect_, noRTR_, verb_, StokesPhaseMat, StokesScaVec, diff_sca)

-Calculates the Stokes phase matrix (StokesPhaseMat
+Calculates the Stokes phase matrix (StokesPhaseMat), Stokes

-scattering vector (StokesScaVec
+scattering vector (StokesScaVec), and differential

-scattering cross-sections (diff_sca
+scattering cross-sections (diff_sca).

-is a matrix of desired scattering angles; if it
+sca_angles is a matrix of desired scattering angles; if it

 is not specified in the input file, they are taken equal to the

-is a matrix containing incidence
+incidence angles. inc2 is a matrix containing incidence

 angles.